junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 *You never make the right choice.*

 He can hear the echo of Dean's voice still circling in the air, or maybe it's in the back of his head, like a spiral wave of dark demonic smoke.
-He closes his eyes, only seeing Dean's furious face staring at him, finger pointing, teeth clenching, growling about how he killed his mother, the mother that he never had and now forever lost again.
+He closes his eyes, only seeing Dean's furious face glaring at him, finger pointing, teeth clenching, growling about how he killed his mother, the mother that he never really had and now forever lost again.
 His breaths quickens, heart drops and pounds heavily.

 He never want any of these to happen.
 He never wants to cause them pain.
 He only wants to help, wants to be of use for the Winchesters, to protect them, save them, even if it costs his life.
 But apparently, he has done an awful job.

 More times than usual, they are the ones cover his ass, they are the ones who have to protect him and save him.
 He is nothing more than a burden now, and Dean's words have made that point pretty clear.

-Castiel smiles bitterly at himself, coming to the realization and finally facing this hard truth that he doesn't want to admit for a long time, ever since he lost Jack and Mary, or before that when he lost his wings and caused the Fall, or even before that when he devoured the Leviathans and slaughtered half the Heaven, or broke the wall in Sam's mind, or almost killed Dean for the angel tablet, or beat them up for trying to force them to say yes to Michael and Lucifer.
+Castiel smiles bitterly at himself, coming to the realization and finally facing this hard truth that he doesn't want to admit for a long time, ever since he lost Jack and Mary, or before that when he lost his wings and caused the Fall, or even before that when he devoured the Leviathans and slaughtered half the Heaven, or broke the wall in Sam's mind, or almost killed Dean for the angel tablet, or forced Dean to relive the worst of himself to torture Alastair.
 He loses count of his mistakes.
 What a failure he is, he thinks to himself, can't even do this one thing right.
 He has one job and one job only -- be Winchesters' guardian angel.
 But he has never really guard them well against dooming dangers, and he's not even much of an angel left now.

 There doesn't seem to be many reasons to continue hanging around anymore.
-Castiel looks around the bunker, eyes running down the books in the library, those slightly beeping machines in the corner of the war room, the sigils on the corridor and walls, the bottles and jars of magical ingredients on the far end of the shelves in the storage room.
+Castiel looks around the bunker, eyes running down the books in the library, those slightly beeping machines in the corner of the war room, the invisible sigils on the corridor and walls, the bottles and jars of magical ingredients on the far end of the shelves in the storage room.
 He takes them all in, engraving them to the memory, knowing that this is the closest to a home he has ever had in the billions of years of his life and that he will never come back again pretending he is still part of the family.
 He swallows difficultly, forcing back the wetness in the eyes.
 He doesn't deserve to get sentimental, he tells himself, since he's the one that messes everything up.

 Maybe go tell the brothers one last farewell before taking off?
 Castiel considers, just so that they won't think he decides to bail on them or random MIA like the other times that he got abducted.
 He walks slowly towards the kitchen, thinking about the words he's gonna say to them, not purposefully keeping the footsteps quiet, but stops by the corridor when he hears the arguments and his name from the kitchen.